Mihoko Iwasa

-Mihoko Iwasa (岩佐 美帆子, Iwasa Mihoko) is a Japanese women's professional shogi player ranked 2-kyū.
+Mihoko Iwasa (岩佐 美帆子, Iwasa Mihoko) is a Japanese women's professional shogi player ranked 1-kyū.

-Early life and becoming a women's professional shogi player
+Early life and training group player

 Iwasa was born in Gifu, Japan on August 15, 2005.
 She learned how to play shogi as a fourth-grade student due the influence of her older brothers.
 She subsequently began attending a local shogi school and had become good enough to enter the Tōkai branch of the Japan Shogi Association's training group system as a fifth-grade elementary school student.

 Iwasa qualified for women's professional status after being promoted to training group B2 in December 2021.
 Needing a sponsor to become a women's professional, her first choice was shogi professional Masayuki Toyoshima.
-A meeting between the two was arranged by a mutal acquaintance and Toyoshima agreed to take her on as his first apprentice.
+A meeting between the two was arranged by a mutual acquaintance and Toyoshima agreed to take her on as his first apprentice.
 She applied for women's professional status and her application was accepted by the Japan Shogi Association; she was granted women's professional status on February 1, 2022.
 As of February 2022, she is a senior high school student and Uguisudani Junior and Senior High School in Gifu.

+Women's shogi professional

 Promotion history

 Iwasa's promotion history is as follows.